anttisalonen/progbook/rst/flask1.rst

 External libraries in Python
 ============================

 Because writing all the code needed to serve a web page is a lot of work, we want to install an external library that takes care of most of this for us.
-In this chapter we'll be using *Flask* - a microframework for Python that allows relatively easy creation of web applications.
+In this chapter we'll be using *Flask* - a micro-framework for Python that allows relatively easy creation of web applications.

 Python has a tool called *pip* which can download and install libraries.
 You can find out if you already have pip by running "pip" in the terminal.
 Most Unix systems include pip as part of the Python installation.
 If you don't have it, please consult the documentation of pip and your operating system online on how to install it.

 Flask has fairly straightforward installation instructions; at the time of writing, running "pip install Flask" might be enough.

-*Exercise*: Look up the webpage for Flask, the Python microframework.
+*Exercise*: Look up the web page for Flask, the Python micro-framework.

 There are several ways to install external libraries in Python.
 One very convenient way is to use *virtualenv*, or *virtual environment*: this tool allows you to install libraries without having to install them system-wide, potentially greatly simplifying installation.

 Virtualenv is software that can be downloaded from the virtualenv web page.
 There are several ways to install it; at the time of writing, running "pip install virtualenv" might be enough.

-*Exercise*: Look up the webpage for virtualenv.
+*Exercise*: Look up the web page for virtualenv.
 Install it.

 Once you have virtualenv installed, you need to create a virtual environment and activate it.
 Once you've activated it, changes to Python libraries such as installing new ones will only affect the virtual environment.
 This means that installing libraries might be easier, but in order to use them you'll need to have activated the virtual environment.

 At the time of writing, the command "virtualenv myve" creates a virtual environment to directory "myve".
 This directory will be created as a subdirectory to the current working directory.
 After creating the virtual environment, it can be activated by running "source bin/activate" in the "myve" directory.

 *Exercise*: Create a virtual environment and activate it.
-Look up instructions from the virtualenv webpage if you get stuck.
+Look up instructions from the virtualenv web page if you get stuck.
 Install Flask in your virtual environment.

 Let's test Flask to ensure you've installed it correctly.
 At the time of writing, it should be enough to create the following Python file: